JhonnatanDouglas/kenzie-buster_JhonnatanDouglas__m5-sp4/README.md

-# Projeto Kenzie Buster
+# Kenzie Buster Project

-Este é um projeto semanal que tem como objetivo desenvolver um sistema com Django e Django Rest Framework (DRF) para criar um sistema de gerenciamento de usuários e filmes.
-Neste README, forneceremos informações sobre as rotas, solicitações e respostas do sistema, bem como as tecnologias utilizadas.
+This is a weekly project aimed at developing a system using Django and Django Rest Framework (DRF) to create a user and movie management system.
+In this README, we provide information about the system's routes, requests, and responses, as well as the technologies used.

-## Tecnologias Utilizadas
+## Technologies Used

 [![Python](https://img.shields.io/badge/python-3.11.5-blue.svg)](https://www.python.org/)
 [![Django](https://img.shields.io/badge/django-4.2.6-green.svg)](https://www.djangoproject.com/)